 You’re most likely to find them in Casuarinas or sometimes gum trees in eastern Australia, from Southern Queensland extending down into Victoria.
 There are also a few on Kangaroo Island, off South Australia.
 If you’re in the bush and come across a stand of Casuarinas where the ground underneath is thoroughly covered with cracked seeds, there’s a good chance you’ve found a place where a pair of Glossy Blacks feed.

-These birds rely on Casuarina for the bulk of their food, and Casuarina tends not to be considered a valuable tree by many people.
+These birds rely on Casuarina for the bulk of their food, and those trees tend not to be considered valuable by many people.
 Casuarinas burn badly in a bush fire, and this makes Glossy Blacks susceptible to fires too.
 They like to nest in tree hollows near their food trees, which is a problem because good hollows are becoming more and more rare, as land clearing for housing removes old gum trees and breaks the bush up into isolated patches, which separates the nesting trees from the food trees.
 Also the declining number of tree hollows is already in great demand by other species.

 The first thing is to allow stands of Casuarinas to grow.
 Also, old gum trees with hollows are extremely important nesting spots for Glossy Blacks and heaps of other native species, so we could value them a lot more too.
 Even dead trees, if they have decent hollows, are important nesting spots.